Postgraduate loans (PGL) for taught and research master’s students

 How to apply

-Applications are now open for students who are starting courses in the academic year 2021/22.
+Applications will open closer to the time for students who are starting courses in the academic year 2022/23.

 You can apply online on the UK government’s website.
 We encourage you to apply as early as possible so that you receive your loan for the start of your course.

 Please be aware that as part of the application process, you’ll be asked to submit information about your intended course of study and university.
 If you’re unable to see your chosen course at Manchester when applying online, please contact email@example.com or call the funding team on +44 (0)161 676 1761 to discuss whether your course is eligible for a loan.